PLENARY AND TECHNICAL SESSION KEYNOTES

 Agenda setting thought leadership from the most prominent figures within the water sector and beyond.
-Keynote speakers are the top specialists in their field and will provide the overarching narrative for the congress.
-Keynotes and supporting panels will frame the key discussions and topics that will be addressed during the week of the congress.
+Plenary speakers are the top specialists in their field and will provide the overarching narrative for the conference.

 Dr. Eric Hoek has over 20 years of experience in water treatment research, education, philanthropic, consulting and entrepreneurial activities.